Admin-7/Mr-Robot-techniques/_Footer.md

 The NYC chapter of the Anarcho-Tech Collective provides technological and digital infrastructure support services to anti-fascist, anti-racist, and anti-capitalist organizations in New York City.
 See our [[Activities and events]] page for details.
 Read our [[Welcome guides]] to get involved.

-[[We need your support|Home#donations-and-support]] to do what we do.
+[[We appreciate your support|Home#donations-and-support]] to help us do what we do.
 If you have the means, please donate BitCoin to `17ByVbkM6mf7bytqWRFwzjqradBkmVh4Tr` or traditional currency via [PayPal](https://www.paypal.me/AnarchoTechNYC/25).